getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

     category: blog
 ```

-This allows us to have multiple filters if we wish, but for now, we just want all content with the taxonomy 'category: blog' to be eligible for the random selection.
+This allows us to have multiple filters if we wish, but for now, we just want all content with the taxonomy `category: blog` to be eligible for the random selection.

+>>>> The Grav default install has taxonomy defined for `category` and `tag` by default.
+This configuration can be modified in your `user/config/site.yaml` file.

 Of course, as with all other configurations in Grav, it is advised not to touch this default configuration for day-to-day control.
 Rather, you should create an override in a file called `/user/config/plugins/random.yaml` to house any custom settings.
 This plugin-provided `random.yaml` is really intended to set some sensible defaults for your plugin.

-## Step 3 - Base Plugin Structure
+### Step 3 - Base plugin structure

 The base plugin class structure will need to look something like this: